 For many mutual fund investors, however, there may not be an absolute advantage to any single approach to investing over a long period of time.
 Instead of choosing only one approach, individual investors may strive for the best-possible returns while managing risk by combining growth and value investing.
 This approach allows investors to potentially gain throughout economic cycles in which the general market situations favor either the growth or value investment style.

 Example: Value stocks, often stocks of cyclical industries, generally tend to do well early in an economic recovery; growth stocks, on the other hand, tend to lead bull markets, which are normally fueled by falling interest rates and increased company earnings.
 Also, because the two groups of stocks tend not to move in the same direction or to the same extent, investors can potentially enhance returns and manage risk by combining the two approaches.

-Please always consider the charges, risk, expenses, and investment objectives carefully before purchasing any financial product, including mutual funds, variable life insurance policies or variable annuities.
+Please always consider the charges, risk, expenses, and investment objectives carefully before purchasing any financial product, including mutual funds or variable annuities.
 For a prospectus containing this and other information, please contact a financial professional.
 Read it carefully before you invest or send money.This article is provided for your informational purposes only.

 Please be advised that this materials is not intended as legal or tax advice.
 Accordingly, any tax information provided in this material is not intended or written to be used, and cannot be used, by any taxpayer for the purpose of avoiding penalties that may be imposed on the taxpayer.
 The tax information was written to support the promotion or marketing of the transactions(s) or matter(s) addressed and you should seek advice based on your particular circumstances from an independent advisor.